honeycombio/opentelemetry-collector-workshop/examples/2-zipkin/README.md

 Applications instrumented with OpenTelemetry SDKs or with Jaeger, Zipkin, or OpenCensus can use the OpenTelemetry Collector to send trace data to Honeycomb as events.

-To send trace or metrics data to Honeycomb, you must configure an OTLP exporter, passing in your Honeycomb API Key and dataset as headers:
+To send trace or metrics data to Honeycomb, you must configure an OTLP exporter, passing in your Honeycomb API Key and dataset (if using Honeycomb Classic) as headers:

 ```yaml
 exporters: